Rel-incode/CristianaSantos/index.md

 ### Publications
 1. **Ruba Abu-Salma**.
 Designing for the Elderly: Understanding the Role of Age on the Adoption and Use of Secure Communication Tools.
 In Proceedings of the [2nd MobileHCI Workshop on Mobile Privacy and Security for an Ageing Population](https://csalsa.gitlab.io/mobilehciageing/index.html), Barcelona, Spain, 2018.

-1. **Ruba Abu-Salma**, Elissa Redmiles, Blase Ur, and Miranda Wei.
+1. **Ruba Abu-Salma**, Elissa M. Redmiles, Blase Ur, and Miranda Wei.
 Exploring User Mental Models of End-to-End Encrypted Communication Tools.
 In Proceedings of the [8th USENIX Workshop on Free and Open Communications on the Internet (FOCI)](https://www.usenix.org/conference/foci18), Baltimore, MD, USA, 2018.

 1. Ingolf Becker, Alice Hutchings, **Ruba Abu-Salma**, Ross Anderson, Nicholas Bohm, Steven J. Murdoch, M. Angela Sasse, and Gianluca Stringhini.
 International Comparison of Bank Fraud Reimbursement: Customer Perceptions and Contractual Terms.
 In [Journal of Cybersecurity](https://academic.oup.com/cybersecurity), 2017.